mooseyscountrygarden.com » Garden Seats« Laundry Seat | Stables Bench »

 Scarlet Oaks and Bluebells

-Originally I tried to place the seat in the middle of the garden.
-I moved it immediately to the water's edge - I love sitting dreamily watching the water flow by.
-The whole wooden seat, complete with stones artistically placed, is surrounded by a grass-like plant, name unknown!
+Seats with this easy construction are very mobile.
+Almost immediately I moved it closer to the water's edge, so I could sit dreamily watching the water flow by.
+The whole wooden seat, complete with stones artistically placed, was then surrounded by a grass-like plant, name unknown.
+I remember I'd pulled a little clump out of the local Botanic Gardens.
+Oops.

 It gets the afternoon winter sun.